Adult social care in England statistics: background quality and methodology

 COVID-19 vaccination

-Up until the start of February 2023, NHS England also published data on vaccinations in adult social care settings as part of its broader statistical release on COVID-19 vaccination.
+NHS England also publishes data on vaccinations in adult social care settings as part of its broader statistical release on COVID-19 vaccination.

-• for data relating to the reporting period prior to April 2022, where the monthly statistics publication reports data collected up to 11:59pm on a Tuesday, NHS England used data collected up to 11:59pm on a Sunday.
+- the reporting period prior to April 2022, when data in the adult social care monthly statistics publication reported data collected up to 11:59pm on a Tuesday whereas NHS England used data collected up to 11:59pm on a Sunday.
 However, from April 2022 NHS England also used data collected up to 11:59pm on a Tuesday.
-From 9 October 2022, both publications use data collected up to 11:59pm on a Sunday
+From 9 October 2022, both publications use data collected up to 11:59pm on a Sunday.
+From November 2024, the vaccination statistics published in the accompanying tables present monthly data points to align with the Capacity Tracker reporting window as used in visiting, absence and occupancy tables.

-• regional breakdowns - data in the monthly statistics publication uses the administrative regions of England and NHS England uses NHS regions
+- regional breakdowns - data in the adult social care monthly statistics publication uses the administrative regions of England and NHS England uses NHS regions

 Outputs from DHSC’s adult social care monthly statistics publication are also compared against internal DHSC analysis carried out by other professional analysts in the department.